ChartIQ/chartiq-react-app/README.md

 This project illustrates the use of `AdvancedChart`, a highly configurable custom React component. `AdvancedChart` is part of the React component toolkit.
 See *[src/chartiq/containers/AdvancedChart.jsx](./src/chartiq/containers/AdvancedChart.jsx)* for the definition of the component.

-`AdvancedChart` incorporates many of the ChartIQ React components to create ChartIQ's advanced chart application, *sample-template-advanced.html*, which is located in the *examples/templates* folder of the ChartIQ SDK.
+`AdvancedChart` incorporates many of the ChartIQ React components to create the equivalent of ChartIQ's advanced chart application, *sample-template-advanced.html*, which is located in the *examples/templates* folder of the ChartIQ SDK.

 The `AdvancedChart` component provides the following optional properties:
 - `config` &mdash; Configuration object with about 200 configuration properties
 - `chartInitialized` &mdash; Callback function providing access to `chartEngine` and context objects once the chart is initialized
 - `pluginsToLoadLazy` &mdash; Object containing a list of plug-in names and corresponding resources to be loaded after the main files have been loaded

-A list of default properties is available in *[src/chartiq/_config.js](./src/chartiq/_config.js)*, which can be used as a guide for creating custom configurations and for understanding the inner composition structure of the `AdvancedChart` component.
+A list of default properties is available in *[src/chartiq/_config.js](./src/chartiq/_config.js)*, which can be used as a guide for creating custom configurations and for understanding the inner structure of the `AdvancedChart` component.

-We strongly recommend that the pattern outlined in *[main.js](./src/main.js)* and *[src/custom_chartiq_config](./src/custom_chartiq_config)* is followed when customizing configurations.
+We strongly recommend that the pattern outlined in *[main.js](./src/main.js)* and *[src/chartiq_config](./src/chartiq_config)* is followed when customizing configurations.
 We also recommend that the default format is maintained as much as possible, extending and modifying required areas only.
 This approach will simplify future release integration.

-Displaying editor content side by side with the browser while running `npm start` enables you to quickly assess configuration changes.
+Displaying editor contents side by side with the browser while running `npm start` enables you to quickly assess configuration changes.
 Editor code completion typically provides information on available configuration options.

 ![Configuration edit](./_resources/ChartIQ_ReactApp_config_editing.gif)